 Possible waxing mishaps

-That’s why proper skin prep and aftercare combined with good waxing practices are essential for avoiding issues that could derail the smooth skin you’re after.
+That’s why proper skin prep and aftercare, combined with good waxing practices, play an essential role in avoiding issues that could derail the smooth skin you’re after.

 As long as you follow these steps, you should be able to safely remove your hair and enjoy the results for weeks.

 Although your hair needs to be at least a quarter inch to be waxed, hair that’s too long can make waxing more complicated and painful.